BBreeden/hugo-triple-mando/content/post/2021-retro.md

 ## The SHAG
 ![A sculpture of a grinning head missing a tooth.](/shag.JPG) The SHAG is my favorite tournament of the year.
-I was graciously accepted into a small league of people that played at this course regularly when I first stared out.
+When I first started out, I was graciously accepted into a small league of people that played at this course regularly.
 It had a significant impact on my early development as a player.
 Interestingly, I have never performed well here.
 It has this way of luring me into traps that get me into trouble.
 Nevertheless, the SHAG has always served as my 'victory lap'.
 I did not place any emphasis on outcome and I didn't even have a real goal.
 I just wanted to relax and take it all in.

 As is tradition, I did not play well but I had a wonderful time.
-My friend Mike had some extra sausages at lunch that we shared, I got a disc in my players pack that went right into the bag, and I got to play a track near to my heart.
+My friend Mike had some extra sausages at lunch that we shared, I got a disc in my players pack that went right into the bag, and I got to play a track dear to my heart.
 It was a great day.

+## Conclusions, Key Takeaways, and Action Items
+* Equipment feels pretty good, I do not need to make any big bag changes in the off season.
+* Mental game feels much better.
+Keep it playful!
+* Enjoy the journey, trust the learning process.
+* Review some film in the off season to help identify any bad habits.
+* Schedule some in person coaching sessions in the spring.